getsentry/sentry-docs/src/collections/_documentation/clients/react-native/expo.md

 Note that `sentry-expo` only catches JavaScript exceptions (as opposed to native crashes).
 For more details, take a look at the [Expo documentation about native errors](https://docs.expo.io/versions/latest/guides/errors/#what-about-native-errors) and [this discussion](https://github.com/expo/sentry-expo/issues/87) in the `sentry-expo` repo.

-If you still need more help, you can out the docs directly on [Expo’s docs page](https://docs.expo.io/versions/latest/guides/using-sentry/)
+If you need more help, check out [Expo’s documentation about using Sentry](https://docs.expo.io/versions/latest/guides/using-sentry/).